christianThardy/christianThardy.github.io/README.md

+## Artifacts: a blog

-When I have something fresh in my mind, blogging helps me learn the concept just a little better :)
+When I have something fresh in my mind, blogging about it helps me learn the concept just a little better 😊